Care Calendar

 Leathery brown spot on the blossom end of tomato fruit.
 Cause: inconsistent watering + excessive nitrogen.
 Mitigation: keep mulch deep, never let soil dry to >2" deep, reduce Garden-Tone if persistent.
 (Source: AgriLife)

-Theme: Cherokee Purple takes a fruit-set break; jalapeño keeps going; blackberry primocanes fruit.
+Theme: Cherokee Purple takes a fruit-set break; jalapeño keeps going; blackberry primocanes fruit; leaf-footed bugs at peak.

 Cherokee Purple: typically stops setting new fruit when overnight temps stay above ~75°F (mid-June onward in Pflugerville).
 Existing fruit ripens during this period.
 Plant stays alive — new fruit-set resumes in September.

-- Watering: daily early-morning soaker; deep watering 1-2× weekly in evening to recharge subsoil
+- Watering — bed: daily early-morning soaker; deep watering 1-2× weekly in evening to recharge subsoil

 - Mulch refresh: add 1-2" cedar bag if mulch has settled below 2" depth

-- Garden-Tone: every 4-6 weeks during active production; pause during peak heat-pause for tomatoes
+- Garden-Tone: every 4-6 weeks during active production; pause for tomatoes during peak heat-pause; continue for jalapeño + blackberry

-- Pest watch: hornworms (look for 4" green caterpillars with white stripes — handpick); spider mites (fine webbing under leaves; spray underside with water 2-3× weekly)
+- Pest watch — daily during outbreak: hornworms (4" green caterpillars with white stripes — handpick); spider mites (fine webbing under leaves; spray underside with water 2-3× weekly); leaf-footed bugs (alcohol-tray method — scout sunflowers first, then tomatoes)

 Weeks 13-16 — September 1 to September 28 (Fall flush begins)